Australian-Imaging-Service/xnatutils/README.rst

 * xnat-get - download scans and resources
 * xnat-put - upload scans and resources (requires special privileges)
 * xnat-ls - list projects/subjects/sessions/scans
-* xnat-varget - set "custom variables"
+* xnat-varget - set a metadata field (including "custom variables")
-* xnat-varput - retrieve "custom variables"
+* xnat-varput - retrieve a metadata field (including "custom variables")

 Please see the help for each tool by passing it the '-h' option.